sam-warren/print-my-subs/README.md

 ```

 # Config
-1. Create an ENV file in server/.env with the following format:
+1. Create an ENV file in `server/.env` with the following format, or make a copy of `.env.example`:

 ```
 CLIENT_ID=